masteranson/masteranson.github.io/Zinc_Anode.markdown

 faster than the first step.
 Though similar to deep charging a typical Zn||NiOOH battery, which uses a ZnO powder electrode, there are a couple differences.
 By using a much lower concentration of electrolyte (3M KOH) and a higher over potential in a custom electrochemcial cell, we were able to promote a uniform reaction and reduce >95% of all ZnO into the bicontinuous zinc structure.
+In addition, we performed 2D erosion analysis on binarized SEM images and powder compact model to demonstrate how our unique bicontinous structure maintains connectivity at high depths of discharge.
+Developing the fabrication method and simulations was my primary tasks in this project.

 </div>

 <br />